Here are the best ways of getting to Zadar, with details of flights, ferries, buses and trains to the town.

 Flights to Zadar from the UK, Ireland and Europe

-Zadar has its own airport, which is only 11km away from the town.
-There are flights from the UK and Ireland, and other European towns and cities to Zadar (with more and more being added each year!).
+Zadar has its own airport, which is only 11 kilometres away from the town.
+There are flights from the UK and Ireland, and other European towns and cities to Zadar.
 Take a look at our Getting to North Dalmatia page for full details of these.

 Buses from the airport to the main bus terminal in Zadar roughly run in conjunction with flight arrivals; see the how to reach us page on the Zadar airport website for bus times.